Chronology of World War II

 Okinawa

 The arrival of reinforcements in the Kunishi Ridge area enables the Americans to begin to overcome the tenacious Japanese resistance.
 In the XXIV Corps sector, the last Japanese defense line is crumbling.
-The 7th Div completes the capture of Hills 153 and 115.
+The 7th Division completes the capture of Hills 153 and 115.
 The commander of the Japanese naval base on Okinawa, Adm Minoru Ota, is found dead, having committed hara-kiri.

 [rarrrarr | rarrrarr]